TylerNP/TylerP_PotionShop/README.md

+# PotionShop
+PotionShop is a API served to manage a simulated ecommerce potion shop through [Potion Exchange](https://potion-exchange.vercel.app/) with its logic to manage invenotry of potion ingredients, potions created, and income.
+Dervied From [Central Coast Cauldrons](https://github.com/jackalnom/centralcoastcauldrons/tree/main)

 # Central Coast Cauldrons

 Central Coast Cauldrons is a stubbed out API meant to serve as a starting point for learning how to build backend servies that integrate with a persistance layer.
 You will progressively build out your own forked version of the API and integrate with a progressively more sophisticated database backend.
 When you register your backend at the [Potion Exchange](https://potion-exchange.vercel.app/) simulated customers will shop at your store using your API.